labthings/picamerax/docs/api_encoders.rst

 API - Encoders
 ==============

-.. currentmodule:: picamera
+.. currentmodule:: picamerax

 Encoders are typically used by the camera to compress captured images or video frames for output to disk.
-However, picamera also has classes representing "unencoded" output (raw RGB, etc).
+However, picamerax also has classes representing "unencoded" output (raw RGB, etc).
 Most users will have no direct need to use these classes directly, but advanced users may find them useful as base classes for :ref:`custom_encoders`.